cashubtc/nuts/bonded-pol.md

 The mint MUST NOT unilaterally migrate the bond to a new verifier.
 An upgrade requires a transition explicitly authorized by the current program and MUST provide a full challenge window before the new program becomes active.

+### 13.9 Consensus and Resource Gate

+This proposal does not assign opcode numbers or claim deployability under current Bitcoin limits.
+Before deployment, the compiler MUST bind the precise opcode semantics in `opcode_profile_hash`, statically unroll all loops, and prove for every Tapleaf that script bytes, witness bytes, stack items, stack-element bytes, validation cost, and signature checks remain within the activated consensus limits.
+The resulting leaf scripts, tree, compiler version, and resource report are committed by `verifier_program_hash`.
+A parameter set that exceeds any limit is invalid, even if its logical pseudocode is correct.

 ---

 ## 14. Protocol Invariants